Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 What is the best home wall charger for the Farizon SuperVan?

 It depends on whether your home or workplace has three-phase power.
-If you have three-phase supply, a 22kW 3-phase wall charger is the best option — it delivers the full 11kW the SuperVan can accept, charging the 83kWh battery from 10% to 100% in approximately 7.5 hours.
+With three-phase supply, a 22kW 3-phase wall charger is the best option — it delivers the full 11kW the SuperVan can accept, charging the 83kWh battery from 10–100% in approximately 7.5 hours.
 On a single-phase connection, a quality 7kW (32A) wall charger is the right pick, taking around 11 hours overnight.

-Yes — the SuperVan has a maximum AC charging capacity of 11kW, which is delivered by a 3-phase 16A supply (3 × 230V × 16A ≈ 11kW).
-A 22kW 3-phase charger will also deliver 11kW to the van, as the vehicle’s onboard charger caps the draw at 11kW.
-This is still the fastest AC charging option available for the SuperVan, and the 22kW charger future-proofs your installation for higher-rated EVs.
+Yes — the SuperVan has a maximum AC charging capacity of 11kW, delivered by a 3-phase 16A supply (3 × 230V × 16A ≈ 11kW).
+A 22kW 3-phase charger will also deliver 11kW to the van, as the onboard charger caps the draw.
+This is the fastest AC charging option available for the SuperVan, and the 22kW charger future-proofs your installation for higher-rated EVs.

 You can, but it will be very slow.
 At 8A the SuperVan’s large 83kWh battery takes around 45 hours from 10% to full.
 A standard power point is fine as a backup or for occasional top-ups, but a dedicated wall charger is strongly recommended for any fleet or regular overnight charging use.

 No — you can charge on single phase using a standard 7kW wall charger, which gives around 11 hours overnight for the 83kWh variant.
-However, if your property already has three-phase supply (common in many industrial and rural NZ properties, and some newer homes), investing in a 22kW 3-phase charger is worthwhile to get the SuperVan’s full 11kW AC charging rate and halve your charge time versus a portable cable.
+However, if your property already has three-phase supply (common in many industrial and rural NZ properties, and some newer homes), a 22kW 3-phase charger is worthwhile to get the SuperVan’s full 11kW AC rate.

 The SuperVan uses a Type 2 AC inlet (part of the CCS2 combo port).
-For public AC chargers you need a Type 2 to Type 2 cable.
-We recommend the 22kW-rated version — it works on both single-phase and three-phase AC public chargers, and allows the SuperVan to draw the full 11kW wherever 3-phase AC is available.
+We recommend the 22kW-rated Type 2 to Type 2 cable — it works on both single-phase and three-phase AC public chargers, and lets the SuperVan draw the full 11kW wherever 3-phase AC is available.
 A 5m length is ideal for most public bays.

 On a compatible DC rapid charger (up to 140kW), the 83kWh SuperVan charges from 20–80% in approximately 36 minutes.
 The 67kWh L1H1 base variant is faster, at approximately 30 minutes for the same window.
 For long-haul work runs, targeting 20–80% sessions maximises charging speed and protects the LFP battery long-term.

-Yes, with the optional Convenience Package.
-V2L provides a 3.3kW 240V outlet built into the rear cargo compartment — useful for running power tools, small appliances, or charging equipment on-site without a generator.
-It is not included as standard.
+Yes, with the optional Convenience Package — a 3.3kW 240V outlet built into the rear cargo compartment for running power tools, small appliances or charging equipment on-site without a generator.
+It’s not included as standard.
+If your van doesn’t have the package, we sell an external V2L adapter — see the V2L section above.

 Expert Farizon SuperVan charging advice